Use Configuration Checker to validate single sign-on configuration

-Use Configuration Checker to run test to ensure that single sign-on is configured properly.
+Use Configuration Checker to run the test to make sure that the single sign-on is configured properly.
 The test runs on different checkpoints of the single sign-on configuration and displays the results.

-You can hide all or part of the Advanced Preferences sheet available from the Citrix Workspace app icon in the notification area.
+You can hide all or part of the Advanced Preferences sheet.
+The Advanced Preferences option is available from the Citrix Workspace app icon in the notification area.
 For more information, see the Hiding the Advanced Preferences sheet section in the Citrix Product Documentation.

 Right-click Citrix Workspace app in the notification area and select Advanced Preferences.

 - Click Run.
 A progress bar appears that displays the status of the test.

 The Configuration Checker window has the following columns:

 Status: Displays the result of a test on a specific check point.

 - A green check mark indicates that the specific checkpoint is configured properly.